 Rebekah currently resides somewhere in Western Europe and while looks forward to traveling the globe again soon, she hopes to be part of the future where increasingly sophisticated internet and music technologies emerge, bringing a world made recently more distant from each other, closer together with music and rich audio and video applications.

-Robert Marshall hold degrees in electrical engineering and music composition.
-Using his skills as a musician, engineer and producer he is the visionary behind the idea of leveraging Internet connectivity to make post-production faster and more productive.
+Robert Marshall holds degrees in electrical engineering and music composition.
+Using his skills as a musician, engineer, and producer, he is the visionary behind the idea of leveraging Internet connectivity to make post-production faster and more productive.
 He is a crucial force behind the solutions that have become synonymous with Source Elements such as Remote Transport Sync and Auto-Restore & Replace.

-In addition to his responsibilities as the Co-Founder and leading the Solutions team at Source Elements, Robert continues to work on a wide-range of sound design and mixing projects through his Chicago-based post-production facility called SUM1, with partners Ben Keller and Sean Ballman.
+In addition to his responsibilities as Co-Founder and Lead of the Solutions team at Source Elements, Robert continues to work on a wide-range of sound design and mixing projects through his Chicago-based post-production facility called SUM1, with partners Ben Keller and Sean Ballman.

-As Source Elements have grown, Robert has continued to focus on the core functionality and customers and relationships which have been key to Source Elements continued development as an industry-leader and community of tens of thousands of users around the globe.
+As Source Elements has grown, Robert has continued to focus on the core functionality and customer relationships that have been key to Source Elements’ continued development as an industry-leader and community of tens of thousands of users around the globe.